faival/gulpAcademy/README.md

 # Exercise 1, branch gulpDebug.

+This exercise will force you to debug this big gulp project.
+During the exercise concepts like *sequence of tasks*, *live debugging*, *target vs. src I/O operations*, *streams vs callbacks* and *configuration* will be exposed.

 Bring in [node-inspector](https://www.npmjs.com/package/node-inspector) debug tool into project and start debugging!

 Note, please **do not** install it as a global dependency.
 In order to use this depencency in our project only in development enviroment, we will list it in the according section of package.json.
 Then we will run the `npm install` command again, and we'll use this as a **development only** feature.